I love it when there is actual scientific data to help with decisions (both in training and in all aspects of life).

-There are several studies addressing this very question.
-Although many of the benefits associated with a service dog cannot be monetized, one study on how animal-assisted interventions help adolescents with mental health issues suggests that there is considerable potential monetary benefit in addition to therapeutic benefits.
+In this case, there are several studies addressing this very question.
+One study on how animal-assisted interventions help adolescents with mental health issues suggests that there is considerable potential monetary benefit in addition to therapeutic benefits.
 According to the report:

 - “Improved facilitation engagement, retention and compliance can have a considerable impact on the financial burden imposed by mental health care […]."